The Enmeshed Mother-Daughter Relationship: When Closeness is Control

 Enmeshment is a relational dynamic in which the psychological boundaries between two people — most commonly parent and child — are so diffuse that each person’s sense of self, emotions, and identity becomes fused with the other’s.
 It is not a failure of love; it is often an excess of the wrong kind.
 In plain terms: in an enmeshed relationship, you don’t know where you end and your mother begins.
 Your feelings are hers.
 Her approval is your identity.
 Her distress is your emergency.

 Enmeshment is different from closeness.
 Healthy closeness is two separate people who choose proximity.
 Enmeshment is the absence of separateness — a merger in which the daughter’s emotional development is organized around the mother’s needs, feelings, and worldview rather than her own.
+For a deeper look at this pattern, see when your daughter is estranged from her grandmother.

 The enmeshed daughter typically does not experience this as oppressive, at least not consciously.
 She experiences it as love, as loyalty, as “we’re just close.”
 The cost of that closeness — her own autonomous selfhood — is too high a price to name clearly while she’s still paying it.